UWPCE-PythonCert/PythonResources/sphinx_sources/source/Installing/python_for_linux.rst

 	-bash: python3: command not found

 Let's install python3 using the package manager.
-Step one install `Software Collections` to help us:
+Step one install "Software Collections" to help us:

 .. code-block:: bash